 Sayre Nyce, Executive Director

-Sayre has an extensive background working with the UN and non-profit organizations, including the International Rescue Committee and Refugees International.
-She served as the Regional Operations Officer for the UN Refugee Agency in Jordan and Lebanon during the Iraq and Syria refugee crises.
-Sayre has worked to improve refugee policy and response in Africa, Asia, and the Middle East, and has extensive experience conducting field analysis, building consensus among stakeholders, and increasing operational effectiveness.
+Sayre has an extensive background working on refugee response with the UN and non-profit organizations, including the International Rescue Committee and Refugees International.
+She also served as the Regional Operations Officer for the UN Refugee Agency in Jordan and Lebanon during the Iraq and Syria refugee crises.
+In that role she launched the first UNHCR Data Analysis Group, an innovative approach to regional data analysis and reporting.
+Sayre has worked to improve refugee policy and operations in Africa, Asia, and the Middle East.
 She has a B.A. in Psychology and French from St. Olaf College and a Masters in International Affairs from Columbia University.

 GARY SLAIMAN, CORPORATE OUTREACH ADVISOR

 Gary is a partner at Morgan Lewis, focusing on legislative matters as well as representing clients subject to congressional oversight and investigations.
 He works on issues before congressional committees and commissions, including telecommunications, antitrust, financial services, litigation reform, environment, energy, consumer protection, intellectual property, cyber, transportation, pharmaceuticals, and food.
 Gary’s practice is focused on the House and Senate Judiciary committees, the House Energy and Commerce Committee, and the Senate Commerce Committee.
 Gary served as chief counsel and staff director for the US Senate Labor and Human Resources Subcommittee on Labor.
 He serves as the chair of the Subcommittee on Innovations for Migrant and Refugee Access to Labor Markets for the Business Mechanism of the Global Forum for Migration and Development.
 Gary works with Talent Beyond Boundaries on a pro bono basis.